 What should you look for on social media to help you anticipate their needs (especially for customer service-related issues)?

-- Look for customers in need of parts and accessories and help direct them to your part site, get the sales process started
+- Look for customers in need of parts and accessories and help direct them to your part site and get the sales process started.

 Keeps You Ahead of the Competition

 Social media is a great way to gain insight into your competitors’ actions.
 You get a front-row seat to find their strong points and their weak points on social media.
 It also allows you to see what’s popular among your competitors and find ways to be creative with your social media.

 If you can identify your main competitors on social media, you can use that information to tailor your social media strategy and make it personal to your brand.
 The “similar-but-different” approach can be an effective baseline strategy.

 When looking at your competitors’ social media, ask yourself these questions: